SANdood/Ecobee-Suite/README.md

 <b>SmartThings Integration</b>
   - Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized, most with associated colored icons
   - All current Attributes and Capabilities of Thermostat devices are supported
-  - Most Ecobee Settings Object variables are are now available as Attributes of a Thermostat (so things like CoRE can see them)
+  - Most Ecobee Settings Object variables are are now available as Attributes of a Thermostat (so things like WebCoRE can see and use them)
   - Supports the latest updated Thermostat Attributes released by SmartThings on July 7, 2017
-  - Now offers several new API Command interfaces - see `ecobee-thermostat.groovy` for specifics.
+  - Now offers several new API Command interfaces - see **`ecobee-thermostat.groovy`** for specifics.
 These include new API commands to:
     - Add a sensor to a Program
     - Delete/Remove a sensor from a Program
     - Delete the current Vacation